alxfordy/DCA_Crypto_Bot/README.md

-  --amount AMOUNT  The amount you would like to invest e.g 10.00 --token TOKEN    The token you wish to buy e.g ADA-GBP --findchatid     Flag to use to find your chat ID for your bot --chatid         If set, this will cause the bot to send you a message depending on how the trade goes
+  --amount AMOUNT  The amount you would like to invest e.g 10.00 --token TOKEN    The token you wish to buy e.g ADA-GBP --findchatid     Flag to use to find your chat ID for your bot --chatid CHATID  If set, this will cause the bot to send you a message depending on how the trade goes
 ```

 I've set this up in AWS Lambda and it runs once every 5 days, you can do the same with CRON on a server.
 Just generate API keys for either Binance or CoinbasePro, put them in your .env file and away you go.